An introduction to taking backups with

 investment.
 As you read this, your screen could go blank due to a hard drive crash.

-All your valuable data - years of work, reference images, business documents, photo albums,
+All your valuable data - artwork, reference images, documents, photo albums,